sapphireUI/SapphireUI/docs/getting_started/cli.md

 This command will:
 *   Ensure your local component library cache is up-to-date.
 *   Validate that you are in a Reflex project.
-*   Extract the `.theme-blue` and `.theme-blue-dark` CSS rules from the Buridan UI library.
+*   Extract the `.theme-blue` and `.theme-blue-dark` CSS rules from the Sapphire UI library.
 *   Create an `assets/css/` directory in your project root (if it doesn't exist).
 *   Save the extracted CSS into a new file named `blue.css` within `assets/css/`.